 The Wine Guardian Wireless-to-base Remote Interface Controller is a configurable device that can be fine-tuned through a series of individual settings.
-The controller incorporates an onboard temperature diagnostics system and eight (8) key temperature, humidity and system alarm points.
+The controller incorporates eight (8) key temperature, humidity and system alarm points.
 Remote alarm indication is possible through terminal point connections at our main control board.